Table Engine

 It can be seen that there is only one row of aggregated data left for user 10000 .
 The data of other users is consistent with the original data.
 Here is an explanation of the aggregated data of user 10000:

-• 10: Since the aggregation type of the max_dwell_timecolumn is MAX, 10 and 2 take the maximum value to get 10.
+column is MAX, 10 and 2 take the maximum value to get 10. -

 After aggregation, only the aggregated data will be stored in VeloDB.
 In other words, the detailed data will be lost, and users can no longer query the detailed data before aggregation.